Blog Product

 Recency indicates how engaged users are with your brand and in turn is a great measurement of retention.
 Frequency and monetary values indicate how much time and money they’re spending with you – in essence, excellent indicators of revenue and customer lifetime value (CLTV).

 A well-rounded CLM process that incorporates automated customer segmentation (RFM) opens up a new world of possibilities for growth teams.
-It helps identify what actions are optimal for each lifecycle stage: who to send to your loyalty programs, or who to re-engage.
+It helps identify what actions are optimal for each lifecycle stage: who to send to your customer loyalty programs, or who to re-engage.

 Effective Customer Lifecycle Management